cloudfoundry-tutorials/cf-and-k8s/content/docs/running-apps-on-kubernetes.md

 Kubernetes can run **any application that is packaged as an OCI container image**.
 This means all app code needs to be built into an image before it can be deployed (see below).

 Cloud Foundry allows the pushing of Docker image-based apps to be disabled, to make it less likely that unauthorised, external code is run on the platform.
-This is clearly not possible on Kubernetes, so some consideration may be given to preventing untrusted code from reaching the platform.
+This is not possible on Kubernetes and so some consideration may be given to preventing untrusted code from reaching the platform.

 Kubernetes operators may choose to use tools like [Notary](https://github.com/theupdateframework/notary) to **sign images** and thus **prove their provenance**.
 Kubernetes can be configured to pull images only from a private registry.